 Plaza de la Armería History

 The Plaza as it exists now was laid-out in 1892, according to a plan by the architect Enrique María Repullés.
 However, the history of this square dates back to 1553, the year in which Philip II ordered a building to house the royal stables.
-Both images were taken looking south from the Palace of the St Mary Royal of the Almudena ( AKA "Almudena Cathedral" ) adjacent to the Palace complex.
+Both of these images were taken looking south from the Palace of the St Mary Royal of the Almudena ( AKA "Almudena Cathedral" ) adjacent to the Palace complex.

-NOTE: Image # 2 is the property of Elena F D via Wikimedia.
-All other images, unless otherwise noted, are the property of Just Traveling Thru, LLC.
+• All the above images, unless otherwise noted, are the property of Just Traveling Thru, LLC.

 Royal Palace Interior